+Caseworker support for vulnerable children and families across school, including parenting and supporting SEMH Attendance officer to support core families and improve school attendance The parental engagement of families will be increased through early intervention, close working with all agencies and additional in-school support.
 Coffee Mornings Working alongside Surestart and Education Case Workers Volunteer parent readers All children who are eligible for the pupil premium will be supported to engage in a wide range of enrichment opportunities and financial support will be provided to ensure engagement.
 Subsidized trips and residentials.
 Free breakfast club open to all pupils.
-Magic Breakfast to be introduced from January 2024 Extend the offer of food across school -focus on punctuality and hungry children approaches and programmes which aim to develop parental skills such as literacy or IT skills; general approaches which encourage parents to support their children with, for example reading the involvement of parents in their children's learning activities; more intensive programmes for families in crisis.
-Reading at home - school to focus on reading at home with parental engagement - invest in new book bags for all children, hold parental workshops about the importance of reading, parental sessions within the classrooms on a half termly basis to be reintroduced, phase leaders to support PP children and parents with engagement of reading at home Magic Breakfast to be introduced from January 2024 Forest school days and half days with identified children from across school.
-SEMH support through play therapist and behaviour lead.
-1:1 play therapy sessions SEMH interventions - bespoke and focusing on CBT, Self esteem and Resilience, bereavement, anxiety and worries Mental Health First Aiders available for pupils EF (+4 Months) - Social and Emotional Learning Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+Magic Breakfast introduced from January 2024 - Extend the offer of food across school -focus on punctuality and hungry children EEF (+3 Months) - Parental Engagement We define parental engagement as the involvement of parents in supporting their children's academic learning.
+It includes: approaches and programmes which aim to develop parental skills such as literacy or IT skills; general approaches which encourage parents to support their children with, for example reading the involvement of parents in their children's learning activities; more intensive programmes for families in crisis.
+1, 4, 5 and 6 Attendance for PP children is a challenge - Vice Principal to focus on improving attendance, engaging with families and relaunching attendance incentives Reading at home - school to focus on reading at home with parental engagement - invest in new book bags for all children, hold parental workshops about the importance of reading, parental sessions within the classrooms on a half termly basis to be reintroduced, middle leaders to support PP children and parents with engagement of reading at home Forest school days and half days with identified children from across school.
+SEMH support through Education Case Workers, Forest School Leads and behaviour lead.
+SEMH interventions - bespoke and focusing on CBT, Self esteem and Resilience, bereavement, anxiety and worries Mental Health First Aiders available for pupils EF (+4 Months) - Social and Emotional Learning Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family, and community.
 These include: specialised programmes which are targeted at students with particular social or emotional needs.
-1, 4, 5 and 6 Play therapist no longer works in school SEND CPD programme to be offered to all staff across 2023-24 with a focus on supporting children with SEND needs within the classroom
+1, 4, 5 and 6 SEND CPD programme to be offered to all staff across 2024-25 with a focus on supporting children with SEND needs within the classroom

-Total budgeted cost: £ 470,000
+Total budgeted cost: £ 440,000